Types of consumer warranties

 Each of these protections is a promise that a business will fix certain problems.
-This will be your remedy.
+This fix is known as your remedy.

 Always keep your receipts, invoices and warranty documents in a safe place.
 These will be your proof of purchase for the goods or services if you need a remedy.

 Consumer guarantees protect your rights whenever you buy goods and services.
 Businesses cannot deny them—they are your legal rights.

 If goods or services fail to meet a consumer guarantee, the business must remedy the problem.
 This will usually be by refund, repair, exchange or repeat service.